 The System has a total of 67 interchanges which connect it with major arteries and population centers in its 552 mile traffic corridor.
-Thirty-two of the interchanges are located on the Turnpike Mainline, including barriers at the New Jersey and Ohio state lines, and 10 interchanges are situated on the Northeast Extension.
+Thirty-one of the interchanges are located on the Turnpike Mainline, including barriers at the New Jersey and Ohio state lines, and 10 interchanges are situated on the Northeast Extension.
 The additional 25 interchanges are located on the three extensions previously noted.
-There are 17 service plazas along the System providing gasoline and diesel fuel, other automotive supplies and services, and restaurant services.
+There are 17 service plazas along the System providing a mixture of gasoline, diesel fuel, electric charging and compressed natural gas refueling (at limited locations currently), other automotive supplies and services, and restaurant services.